imichaelksmith/hashnode-articles/clf823ooy000k09l6ggz4fwzl.md

 While cross-platform gaming has many benefits in education, there are also some challenges and concerns that need to be addressed.

-One of the challenges is the cost of implementing cross-platform gaming in education, as it requires specialized hardware and software.
+One of the challenges is the cost of implementing **cross-platform gaming** in **education**, as it requires specialized hardware and software.

 Another concern is the potential for distractions and online safety issues.
 It is important for educators to ensure that students are playing in a safe and secure environment.